NetApp/trident/docs/kubernetes/concepts/objects.rst

 proceeds to sanitize the name, replacing characters not permitted in the backend.
 For ONTAP backends, it replaces hyphens with underscores (thus, the internal name becomes ``<prefix>_<volume-name>``), and for Element backends, it replaces underscores with hyphens.
-For E-Series, which imposes a 30-character limit on all object names, Trident generates a random string for the internal name of each volume.
 For CVS (AWS), which imposes a 16-to-36-character limit on the unique volume creation token, Trident generates a random string for the internal name of each volume.